VATSALVARSHNEY108/B.O.I.-MARK-2/VATSAL_AI_GUIDE.md

-# 🤖 JARVIS AI - Advanced Conversational Assistant
+# 🤖 VATSAL AI - Advanced Conversational Assistant

-**Your Personal AI Assistant with Personality - Like JARVIS & FRIDAY**
+**Your Personal AI Assistant with Personality - Like VATSAL & FRIDAY**

 ---

 ## 🌟 **Overview**

-JARVIS (Just A Rather Very Intelligent System) is an advanced conversational AI assistant integrated into VATSAL with a sophisticated personality, proactive intelligence, and natural dialogue capabilities.
-Unlike standard command-based assistants, JARVIS **asks questions first**, **clarifies intent**, and **anticipates your needs** - just like JARVIS and FRIDAY from Marvel.
+VATSAL (Vatsal - Advanced Intelligent System) is an advanced conversational AI assistant integrated into VATSAL with a sophisticated personality, proactive intelligence, and natural dialogue capabilities.
+Unlike standard command-based assistants, VATSAL **asks questions first**, **clarifies intent**, and **anticipates your needs** - just like VATSAL and FRIDAY from Marvel.

 ### **Key Features**